Experiment with Hardware USRP Radio Units and a bare metal server¶

 post5g experiment prefix my_experiment

-node for deployment.
-We will not use the kubernetes cluster to deploy the RAN and the UE, so deactivate RAN and UE by ensuring that GCN RAN Present and GCN UE Present are set to false in the assistant.
+We do not use the kubernetes cluster to deploy the RAN and the UE, so deactivate RAN and UE by ensuring that GCN RAN Present and GCN UE Present are set to false in the assistant.

 Once you have configured correctly the experiment with the assistant, make sure you generate the code by clicking on the Generate Experiment Code button (see step 2).